 Priority must thus be put on revamping environment-related policies and on strengthening the Environment Ministry.
 They have been neglected for far too long.

 Martin Khor is the Executive Director of the South Centre.

-This article is featured with the writer’s consent.
-It was originally published on The Star.
+This article is featured on the Institute for the Future Economy with The Star’s consent.
+It was originally published here.

 Main photo credit: Vincent Thian | AP